yegor256/blog/_drafts/roles.md

     The QA ensures that our process complies to [our policy](http://at.teamed.io/policy.html).
     The QA reports to the PM.

-Besides that, any role is [encouraged]({% pst 2014/apr/2014-04-13-bugs-are-welcome %}) to submit bugs, when they find them.
+Besides all that, any role is [encouraged]({% pst 2014/apr/2014-04-13-bugs-are-welcome %}) to submit bugs when they find them.